ChadFibke/STAT545-hw-Fibke-Chad/README.md

 ## STAT545-hw05- Where it all comes together

-Here I show how to play with factors, read file in and out of R, and use of Dplyr and ggplots along the way:
+Here I show how to play with factors, read files in and out of R, and using Dplyr and ggplots along the way:

 [HW05.Rmd](https://github.com/ChadFibke/STAT545-hw-Fibke-Chad/blob/master/HW05_THE_FINISHER/HW05.Rmd)